 Tinnitus Retraining Therapy

-- The first component is the auditory component, or the perception of the tinnitus (arises from the inner ear and auditory centers in the brain).
+To understand how TRT works, it is important to understand tinnitus in greater detail.
+Tinnitus can be divided into two components.
+The first component is the auditory component, or the perception of the tinnitus (arises from the inner ear and auditory centers in the brain).

 - Sound Therapy: Use of ear level or table-top sound generators and/or hearing aids to provide continuous stimulation of the auditory system to interfere with the perception of tinnitus.
 This would also include the use of environmental sounds.
 This will also help reduce distress and anxiety about the tinnitus.

 - Time: It takes time for the brain to habituate to the perception of tinnitus.
-Most clients report a noticeable improvement is as little as 6-8 weeks.
+Most clients report a noticeable improvement in as little as 6-8 weeks.
 The duration of the TRT program can last between 16 – 24 months.

 Regardless of the cause of the tinnitus, with or without hearings loss, the success rate of TRT is 80%.
 This is the highest success rate of any treatment or therapy currently available.
 The effects of TRT are long-lasting and there are no side effects.